jamessud/jamessud.github.io/_projects/words_40_read.md

 Sun and Steel, 1968

-To read:

-Sea of Fertility Tetralogy (Spring Snow, Runaway Horses, Temple of Dawn, The Decay of the Angel), 1965-1971

 <p><center> ~ * ~ </center></p>

-*Italo Calvino, 1923-1985.
-Italy*

-The Baron in the Trees, 1957

-Cosmicomics, 1965

-Under the Jaguar Sun, 1968

-The Watcher and Other Stories, 1971

-To read:

-The Cloven Viscount, 1952
+**To Read**

+I Haven't Dreamed of Flying for a While, 2008.
+Taichi Yamada

+Snow Country, 1956.
+Yasunari Kawabata

+Thousand Cranes, 1958.
+Yasunari Kawabata

+N.P, 1990.
+Banana Yoshimoto

+Sea of Fertility Tetralogy (Spring Snow, Runaway Horses, Temple of Dawn, The Decay of the Angel), 1965-1971 .
+Mishima

+##### European Authors

+Siddhartha, 1922.
+Herman Hesse, Germany, Switzerland

+The Stranger, 1942.
+Albert Camus, France

+Watership Down, 1972.
+Richard Adams, United Kingdom

+The Ultimate Hitchhiker's Guide to the Galaxy (The Hitchhiker’s Guide to the Galaxy, The Restaurant at the End of the Universe, Life, the Universe and Everything, So Long, and Thanks for All the Fish, Mostly Harmless, Young Zaphod Plays It Safe), 2002.
+Douglas Adams, England.

 <p><center> ~ * ~ </center></p>

-*Jhumpa Lahiri.
-1967-present.
-England, United States, Italy*

-Interpreter of Maladies, 1999

-The Namesake, 2003

-Unaccustomed Earth, 2008

-<p><center> ~ * ~ </center></p>

-*Luigi Pirandello, 1867-1936.
-Sicily, Italy*

-Six Characters in Search of an Author, 1921

-One, No One, and One Hundred Thousand, 1926

-Tonight We Improvise, 1930

-No One Knows How, 1949

-<p><center> ~ * ~ </center></p>

-*Stephen Graham Jones, 1972-present.
-Blackfeet Tribe of the Blackfeet Indian Reservation of Montana*

-Ledfeather, 2008

-Mapping the Interior, 2017

-To read:

-The Only Good Indians, 2020

-<p><center> ~ * ~ </center></p>

-*Franz Kafka, 1883-1924.
-Kingdom of Bohemia, Austria-Hungary*
+**Franz Kafka, 1883-1924.
+Kingdom of Bohemia, Austria-Hungary**

 In the Penal Colony, 1914